bimmerconnected/bimmer_connected/README.rst

 and
 `add the files as attachment <https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/>`_ to the issue.
+Please add your model and year to the title of the issue, to make it easier to organize.
+If you know the "chassis code" of your car, you can include that too.
+(For example, Googling "2017 BMW X5" will show a Wikipedia article entitled "BMW X5 (F15)".
+F15 is therefore the chassis code of the car.)

 **Note:** We will then use this data as additional test cases.
 So we will publish (parts of) it (after checking for personal information again) and use